zoebelle-pang/tp/docs/DeveloperGuide.md

 Step 2.
 - The user executes `view` command to view schedule on a calendar.
 The view commands calls `MainWindow#handleView()`.
 The `ViewWindow` will be initialized with the initial `Logic` in MainWindow.
-- `ViewWindow#drawCalendar()` executes and it calls on `ViewWindow#createSessionMap(currentDate)` to create a map of all tutoring sessions that falls on a day in the current month.
+- `ViewWindow#drawCalendar()` executes and it calls on `ViewWindow#createSessionMap(currentFocusedDate)` to create a map of all tutoring sessions that falls on a date in the current focused month.
 - `ViewWindow#createSessionsOnDay` is executed on every date in the map of all tutoring session created previously to draw all sessions corresponding to their date in the calendar.

 Step 3.
-User views all sessions according to days in the current month.
+User views all sessions according to days in the current focused month.

 Step 4.
 User click on right/left arrow button to view next/previous month, repeat from step 2